Engine oils aren’t all the same. You can't assume that the same oil you used for your last car will work for this one.

-Do I still have to check the oil level?
+Why do I have to check the oil level?

+You might think that with modern cars, you don't need to worry about engine oil.
 Actually, it's never been more important to check your engine's oil level regularly.
+Here's why:

 - Extended service intervals, smaller capacity sumps, turbo chargers and thinner, synthetic oils can all add up to higher oil usage.